Security and Quality in LLM-Generated Code: A Multi-Language, Multi-Model Analysis: Methodology

 \subsection{Environment Setup}

-To ensure consistency and reproducibility, we created a standardized environment for generating, compiling, executing, and validating code.
-Designed for diverse programming languages and tasks, it supports multiple languages and unit test execution.
-All experiments were conducted on a Lenovo ThinkPad E570 with a 7th-gen Intel® Core™ i7, 16 GB DDR4 RAM, and a 256 GB SSD.
-This hardware was chosen for its availability, efficiency, and portability, making it ideal for language model integration, code generation, and multi-language compilation.
-Debian 12 was selected for its stability, efficient package management, and minimal resource usage, providing a reliable platform for cross-language development and testing.
-The following software packages and versions were used:
+To ensure consistency and reproducibility, we used a standardized environment for code generation, compilation, execution, and validation across tasks and programming languages, including unit test support.
+All experiments ran on a Lenovo ThinkPad E570 with a 7th-generation Intel\textsuperscript{\textregistered} Core\textsuperscript{\texttrademark} i7 processor, 16\,GB DDR4 RAM, and a 256\,GB SSD.
+This configuration provides sufficient performance and portability for LLM integration, code generation, and multi-language compilation.
+We used Debian~12 for its stability, package management, and low resource overhead, ensuring a consistent platform for cross-language testing.
+The following software packages and versions were used. \ding{182} \BfPara{Java} We compiled and executed Java code using OpenJDK~17.0.8 (LTS), which supports modern Java language features and ensures compatibility with constructs generated by LLMs. \ding{183} \BfPara{Python} We evaluated Python code using Python~3.11.9 to ensure compatibility with current features and libraries. \ding{184} \BfPara{C and C++} We compiled C and C++ code using CMake~3.28.6.
+For C++, we set \texttt{CMAKE\_CXX\_STANDARD} to~17, a widely adopted standard since its 2017 release~\cite{CppProgramSurvey}, ensuring support for modern C++ features produced by LLMs.

-\begin{enumerate}[leftmargin=*] \item[\ding{182}] \BfPara{Java} To handle Java code compilation and execution, we used the long-term support (LTS) Java version (OpenJDK version 17.0.8).
-This version supports the latest features of the Java language, ensuring compatibility with modern programming constructs and practices generated by the LLMs.

-\item[\ding{183}] \BfPara{Python} For Python code, we utilized Python version 3.11.9.
-This version was chosen for its compatibility with the latest Python libraries and features, ensuring that the generated Python code was evaluated in an up-to-date runtime environment.

-\item[\ding{184}] \BfPara{C and C++} The compilation of the C and C++ codes was carried out using CMake version 3.28.6.
-For C++ specifically, we configured the CMAKE\_CXX\_STANDARD to version 17, which gained popularity after its release in 2017 \cite{CppProgramSurvey}, ensuring that all C++ code generated by the models adhered to the C++17 standard.
-This choice was made to support modern C++ features, such as structured bindings and inline variables, which are common in LLM-generated code. \end{enumerate}

 This setup offered a stable basis for assessing the code produced by the five chosen LLMs.
 By preserving identical hardware and software settings, we ensured that any differences in code compilation, run-time, or accuracy between programming languages or models are due to the models themselves and not to environmental factors.